- What is Metabolic Syndrome?

 - Weight management: Losing even 5–10% of body weight has been shown to significantly reduce the risk of developing the core conditions associated with metabolic syndrome.
 At Vital Living Healthcare, the focus is not just on weight loss, but on improving body composition and preserving muscle mass.

 - Optimizing hormones: Hormonal imbalances, especially during menopause or andropause, can shift fat storage patterns and impact insulin sensitivity.
-By restoring balance through hormone therapy, patients can protect their metabolic health and enhance their body’s natural ability to regulate weight, blood sugar, and stress.
+By restoring balance through hormone therapy, patients protect their metabolic health and enhance their body’s natural ability to regulate weight, blood sugar, and stress.

 This integrated, proactive approach allows Vital Living Healthcare to help patients stay ahead of metabolic syndrome and avoid long-term complications through lifestyle, medical, and educational support.